Jay deVenny, FACHE

 Chief Executive Officer, Medical City Children's Hospital and Medical City Women's Hospital Dallas

-O’Neal holds a Master of Science in Health Care Administration from Trinity University and a Bachelor of Science in Nutrition/Dietetics from Texas Christian University.
+Reed is a Fellow of the American College of Healthcare Executives.
+He earned a Master of Science in Health Care Administration from Trinity University and a Bachelor of Science in Health Services Administration from Auburn University.

 Chief Nursing Officer, Medical City Dallas

-Joyce Soule, MSN, RN, CNOR, NEA-BC joined Medical City Dallas as Chief Nursing Officer in August 2017 with more than 20 years of nursing experience.
+Joyce Soule, DNP, RN, NEA-BC, CNOR, joined Medical City Dallas as Chief Nursing Officer in August 2017 with more than 20 years of nursing experience.

-Prior to joining Medical City Dallas she has served as Chief Nursing Officer at Wesley Medical Center in Wichita, Kansas, where she also oversaw Wesley Woodlawn, a community hospital, two off campus emergency departments and hospital based clinics.
+Prior to joining Medical City Dallas she served as Chief Nursing Officer at Wesley Medical Center in Wichita, Kansas, where she also oversaw Wesley Woodlawn, a community hospital, two off-campus emergency departments and hospital-based clinics.
 Joyce improved patient satisfaction scores, along with reducing-sepsis during her tenure with the organization.

 Previously, she was Vice President of Surgical Services at Medical City Dallas and served in director positions at Medical City Arlington and Texas Health Harris Methodist Hurst-Euless-Bedford Hospital.

-Joyce earned a Master of Science in Nursing Healthcare Administration and a Bachelor in Nursing from Graceland University in Independence, Missouri.
-She is currently completing her Doctor of Nursing Practice (DNP) degree.
+Soule earned a Master of Science in Nursing Healthcare Administration and a Bachelor in Nursing from Graceland University in Independence, Missouri.
+She recently completed her Doctor of Nursing Practice (DNP) degree.
 She is a certified perioperative nurse and holds an advanced nursing executive board certification.

 Chief Financial Officer